 Let’s be frank for a second; designers are the middlemen behind trying to understand the gaggle of positive adjectives that our goofy clients try to push onto the audience, and we have to do that fine-line-walking to where we create succinct visuals that don’t make the guy that pays your bills look like a sociopath.

-We are the proverbial gnashing teeth of the nonsense and the digestive tract for which a clear, linear message can be dropped off to the client.
-As disturbing as this picture is, artists discuss and bathe in the facade of bullshit, whereas designers internalize the outside world and compress the noise to make a message that fertilizes the audience.
+We are the takers of the nonsense and the tinkerers for which a clear, linear message can be dropped off to the client.
+As simple as this practice is, artists discuss and bathe in the facade of bullshit, whereas designers internalize the outside world and compress the noise to make a message that fertilizes the audience.

 In the most basic form—I make shit.
 Be up-front about it.
 Tell your friends.
 Don’t hide in secrecy.
 The more honest you are, the less dancing with the devil you’ll have to do.